Chaithanya67/Vertex-Clustering/README.md

 ```

 # Quick start
-To test quickly all the functionalities simply run:
+To test quickly all the functionalities simply run from the root directory:

 	./fast_evaluation